Selling final expense insurance CAN be a lucrative and rewarding career.

 Most likely you’re here because you’re in search for a final expense agency to call home.

-It’s likely you’ve seen DOZENS of final expense sales jobs on a variety of employment websites..
+It’s likely you’ve seen DOZENS of final expense insurance sales jobs on a variety of employment websites..

 Perhaps you’ve talked to different agency managers about opportunities for selling insurance, or received information about different final expense sales systems.

-In fact, you may already sell final expense insurance and are looking for a better final expense IMO to partner with.
+In fact, you may already be involved in final expense sales and are looking for a better final expense IMO to partner with.

 Or, perhaps you work full time and are looking to sell life insurance part-time.